aliyun/aliyun-oss-python-sdk/README.md

-# Aliyun OSS Python SDK
+# Python SDK for Aliyun OSS